 John Waynnabe has wanted to live the cowboy life since he was a young boy watching Westerns from atop his Paw’s knee.
 In Wynabego Warrior — introduced in the first episode as “a tale of peril and danger, redemption and renewal” — he decides to get an RV and head west in search of the life he has always dreamed of.
 His journey of self-discovery turns into a full-fledged Wild West adventure when John meets the McCoys, a western Kentucky family battling to keep their land and home out of the no-good hands of the greedy “Deal Baron.”
 The story is bursting with charm, charismatic characters; tongue-in-cheek humor; and a heart as big as John’s dreams.
 From the twangy introduction that begins the first episode to the action-packed conclusion of the show’s most recent season, this podcast is an irresistible feel-good adventure that is sure to put a grin on your face.

-If you burn through all of these, you should check out our favorite podcasts for road trips, our top overall picks for 2018, these productive podcasts to help get your life together, podcasts to listen to at work, the best fiction podcasts overall, the greatest history podcasts, some spooky horror podcasts, or The Manual’s own podcast.
-Need more suggestions?
-Here are some of our faves for men’s fashion, craft beer, and true crime.
+If you burn through all of these, you should check out our favorite podcasts for road trips, our top overall picks for 2019, these productive podcasts to help get your life together, podcasts to listen to at work and gym, podcasts perfect for your commute, the greatest history podcasts, some spooky horror podcasts, or The Manual’s own podcast.
+And if you’re new to podcasts, you’ll need one of the top apps for listening.

 Article originally published March 30, 2018.